GuideFeatures Overview

 👥 Multiplayer & Social

 Figma for AI coding.
-Live cursors, facepile, real-time worktree movement, scoped/spatial comments on boards/zones/worktrees/sessions, attention pulse for completed work, and shared multiplayer terminal sessions via tmux.
+Live cursors, facepile, real-time branch movement, scoped/spatial comments on boards/zones/branches/sessions, attention pulse for completed work, and shared multiplayer terminal sessions via tmux.

 Use when: Working with teammates on the same board, or just want spatial awareness of where you’ve been.